ambitus/linux-containers/examples/portainer/README.md

   interface.
 - It will connect to the Docker daemon of the zCX appliance through the well-known Docker socket interface ```/var/run/docker.sock```.

+**Use the Interface**
+Once the Portainer container is running, point your browser to ```<appliance_ip>:9000``` to reach the Portainer web interface.
+Please note that the first time you use this interface, you will have to set the initial password for the authorized user.
+If you start the container, but don't log on within a few minutes, the container will timeout and exit.
+If this happens, you will have to start the container again as outlined above, and log in.

 **Important Image Attributes:**